FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 Thanks for reading and happy coding!

-check that login and log in are used appropriately nonce verified? make sure // ... is the same across all code
-ID should be Id?

-all code has two spaces?
+--

-WUPHF.com is taken, but is getwuphf.com
+WUPHF.com is taken, but is getwuphf.com? no, we got it also steal-those-tokens.com

 add single page sites sending people back to fusionauth easter egg